kubernetes/community/contributors/devel/sig-node/triage.md

 If [tests are failing] due to an issue with the change (rather than a [flake]), PRs should also be assigned to this column.

+Authors are encouraged to fix any of the label issues above, resolve or reply to all PR feedback, and leave a comment indicating when their PR is ready for review.

 PRs that do not have any of the above labeled in this column should be evaluated occasionally to see if they are ready for review.

+If PRs are not updated for a long period (90d), they will be marked as stale.
+After 30d more, they will be marked as rotten, and then closed automatically.
+Reviewers should feel free to close stale PRs (4+ months of no changes) with a note that the author can reopen when they are ready to work on it.

 [tests are failing]: contributors/devel/sig-testing/testing.md#troubleshooting-a-failure
 [flake]: contributors/devel/sig-testing/flaky-tests.md